 There are many benefits of a small and organized camp program.
 Each rider has the ability to receive one-on-one instruction from our well versed, Equestrian Team of program leaders so that skills and expectations could improve and flourish.

 Where do the campers arrive from?

 Pony Gang Youth Camp welcomes children from every state and country.
-On average, we commonly see enrollments from South and North Carolina.
+On average, we commonly see enrollments from South and North Carolina, Florida and Georgia.
 Here at Pony Gang Youth Camp, we do not have any state enrollment restrictions.

 When flying a minor, we suggest checking with the airlines to ensure that minors do not need to be accompanied by an adult.
 Many airlines have restrictions as to whether children can board a plane on their own without guardian supervision.

 What is the structure of Pony Gang Youth Camps?

 The staff at Pony Gang Youth Camps follows a schedule that enables the campers to be involved in an activity at every hour of the day, including during their "unstructured, free" time.
 We encourage the campers to work on their take-home crafts whenever they will find themselves to have a moment of free time.

 Daily reports are kept by instructors and counselors which measure the progress of every camper.
 These reports include judgments on behavior, attention, acclimation to camp environment, and most importantly, track riding lesson progress.
 After camp is complete, we send copies of photos, camp gifts and reports to the campers.
 Parents can determine how quickly their daughter had progressed while at camp, and whether she learned anything new.
 The camp follows our summer camp daily schedule with some room for leniency to the program as the camper’s progress further into the summer - our kids do eventually get tired!

 How many campers are a part of a lesson?

 Do you divide campers based on experience into appropriate riding groups?